Late-time X-ray afterglows of GRBs: Implications for particle acceleration at relativistic shocks: Maximum synchrotron photon energy

 The critical angle $\theta_{\rm c}$ (marked with dotted vertical lines in Fig.~\ref{fig:flux1}) depends on the Lorentz factor of the shocked fluid.
 As time evolves, the shock decelerates and $\theta_{\rm c}$ increases.
-In the case of a jet geometry - expected to be the most likely for GRB ejecta - $\theta_{\rm c}$ is limited by the jet opening angle $\theta_{\rm j}$.
-The gray area in Fig.~\ref{fig:flux1} represents a typical range for the jet opening angle, $\theta_{\rm j} \in [0.05,0.3]$ radians \citep{2012ApJ...756..189F}.
+In the case of a jet geometry (expected to be the most likely for GRB ejecta), $\theta_{\rm c}$ is limited by the jet-opening angle $\theta_{\rm j}$.
+The gray area in Fig.~\ref{fig:flux1} represents a typical range for the jet-opening angle, $\theta_{\rm j} \in [0.05,0.3]$ radians \citep{2012ApJ...756..189F}.
 At the late times considered in this work, $\theta_{\rm c}$ can exceed $\theta_{\rm j}$.
 When this occurs, the flux is mainly contributed by the edge of the jet rather than by $\theta_{\rm c}$.
-This can be seen in Fig.~\ref{fig:flux1}: when $\theta_{\rm j} < \theta_{\rm c}$, most of the high-energy flux originates from the jet edge, while when $\theta_{\rm j} \gtrsim \theta_{\rm c}$, it arises predominantly from regions around $\theta_{\rm c}$.
+This can be seen in Fig.~\ref{fig:flux1}: when $\theta_{\rm j} < \theta_{\rm c}$, most of the high-energy flux originates at the jet edge, while when $\theta_{\rm j} \gtrsim \theta_{\rm c}$, it predominantly arises from regions around $\theta_{\rm c}$.

-In order to assess the effect of the jet opening angle on the observable $h\nu_{\rm max}$ as a function of $t_{\rm obs}$, we compare in Fig.\ref{fig:compare} the values of $h\nu_{\rm max}$ from Eq.\ref{eq:Sironi_sat}, where the role of $\theta_{\rm j}$ is neglected (blue solid line), with those obtained when the emission is produced at an angle $\min[\theta_{\rm c}, \theta_{\rm j}]$ (solid lines of other colors).
+In order to assess the effect of the jet-opening angle on the observable $h\nu_{\rm max}$ as a function of $t_{\rm obs}$, we compare in Fig.\ \ref{fig:compare} the values of $h\nu_{\rm max}$ predicted by Eq.\ \ref{eq:Sironi_sat}, where the role of $\theta_{\rm j}$ is neglected (solid blue line), with those obtained when the emission is dominated by material at an angle $\min[\theta_{\rm c}, \theta_{\rm j}]$ (solid lines).